csc301-2024-s/13-Engineers-Without-Borders/README.md

 Access our Trello here: https://trello.com/b/YwVbyUKp/green-revolution  (you may need to request permission).

 We TRIED to get a [workflow](https://github.com/marketplace/actions/unity-test-runner) working to automatically test our test suite, but we just couldn't get it to work.
 Also I think it's actually faster to run the tests in the Unity editor anyway, so there really wasn't much of a point to a workflow.

+Luckily we got a workflow working to auto-generate code documentation using docfx.

 ## Coding Standards and Guidelines
 We will be adapting https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions .